-Item Check Action Interval Liquid Crystal Display Check for dirt and water spots on the screen.
+Item Check Action Interval Liquid Crystal Display Check for dirt and wa- ter spots on the screen.
 Clean with soft cloth.
 Daily Transducer Check for marine growth or deposits on the face.
 Clean with a soft bristle brush.
 Weekly Downrigger Cable Check for kinks for fraying.
 Replace cable.
 Daily Probe Batteries Check for power.
 Replace if LED is not flashing inside the probe or if LO BAT appears on the display.
 Daily Probe O-Rings Check for dirt and lubrication.
 Clean and apply a light coating of silicone lubricant if dry.
 Do not over-lubricate.
-Weekly Break-away Cable Check for kinks or fraying.
-Order replacement cable if bad.
-Daily Probe Check for condensation in battery cap Loosen battery cap at the end of each day Daily
+Weekly Probe Paddle Wheel Axle clips Press tight against arbor Daily Probe Check for condensation in battery cap Loosen battery cap at the end of each day Daily Probe Batteries Remove batteries for extended storage Seasonally